grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I...
 I can not do that Sylvia."
 Said Hemi.

-"Fuck!
-We're going to be under in seconds!"
-She climbed up two rungs on the ladder to the bridge, reached up and pulled the hatch down without looking up, cutting off the echoing voice on the loudspeaking explicating an ever-expanding description of pyramidal powers.
+"We're going to be under in seconds!
+This isn't a discussion."
+She climbed up two rungs on the ladder to the bridge, reached up and pulled the hatch down without looking up, cutting off the echoing voice on the loudspeakers explicating an ever-expanding description of pyramidal powers.

 She screwed the squeaking hatch-sealing wheel down tight.
 The light on the hatch-status board went from red to green.

 More bits of lead smacked against the sail and along the hull of the _Prospect_ just below the waterline.
-Percy winced involuntarily.
+Percy winced involuntarily again.
 There was no telling what kind of damage they could be doing.
-It might be nothing, or it might wound the _Prospect_ in just a particular way that under exactly the right pressure of water, at some unknowable depth, the whole boat would collapse on itself.
+It might be nothing, or it might wound the _Prospect_ in just such a particular way that under exactly the right pressure of water, at some unknowable depth, the whole boat would collapse on itself.

-2k
+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Owen looked up at Hemi with fear in his eyes.

 Hemi fixed the small frames of his glasses in front of his eyes and looked back at him steadily.
 "Don't worry.
 The boat will be safe from bullets underwater.
 Just get us down."

 They could hear the water rushing up the hull and rising around them now as the sail went under the waves.
 Then they heard the tapping.
 Not the loud thuds of bullets, but the soft rhythmic bump of someone banging on the hull over their head.
 A few thumps evenly spaced, as if someone was putting all their strength into them.
-This was followed by a double-bump, which let them know it wasn't mechanical.
+This was followed by a double-bump, which let them know for sure the source was not mechanical.

 "Gregory."
 Said Hemi, his face blank.